SharePoint/sp-dev-docs/docs/declarative-customization/formatting-syntax-reference.md

 - `"formatter"`: JSON object that defines formatting for custom cards.
 - `"openOnEvent"`: Event on which the customCard should open.
   - Valid values: `click`, `hover`
 - `"directionalHint"`: Specify the direction relative to the target in which the custom card will be positioned.
-This is the preferred location but isn't guaranteed depending on space.
+This is the preferred location but it isn't guaranteed depending on space.
   - Valid values: `bottomAutoEdge`, `bottomCenter`, `bottomLeftEdge`, `bottomRightEdge`, `leftBottomEdge`, `leftCenter`, `leftTopEdge`, `rightBottomEdge`, `rightCenter`, `rightTopEdge`, `topAutoEdge`, `topCenter`, `topLeftEdge`, `topRightEdge`
 - `"isBeakVisible"`: Specify if the beak is to be shown or not.
-- `"beakStyle"`: Specifies the style object for custom card's beak.
+- `"beakStyle"`: Specifies the style object for the custom card's beak.

 ## defaultHoverField

-Adds the profile card for the people fields or file hover card for files in the document library.
+Adds the profile card for the people fields or file hovercard for files in the document library.

 - `"defaultHoverField": "[$Editor]"` adds a profile card for the editor field
 - `"defaultHoverField": "[$FileLeafRef]"` adds a file hover card in documentLibrary